What Telehealth might look like for you and your child

 - “Screen time” activities- our platform, TheraPlatform, has built in apps for articulation, language and social skills.
 The child and therapist can play games or do worksheets with reward games on the screen together.
 We are able to upload our own documents as well for interactive screen-based activities.
 Using the paint function, games like I Spy and Scavenger Hunts are available to us.

-I am not a current client at Building Blocks Therapy, but would like to start Telehealth.
+I am not a current client at FUNdamentals and Building Blocks Therapy, but would like to start Telehealth.
 Can I?

 Yes!
 We understand that schools are closed for extended time periods (or for the rest of the year!) and services normally rendered during school hours will not take place.
 We are happy to take on new clients via our Telehealth services.
 If you are interested, please contact us.
 You can email or call: 703 533 8819 ext.
 9. We will review any IEP goals or recent evaluations and discuss next steps prior to starting.
 Please read our prior posts on Telehealth too, to get more general information.